sictweb/web700/getting-started-with-cyclic.md

       ![New repository button screenshot](/media/github-1.png)

 3. Fill in the repository name text field with the name of your project.
-Also, please make sure that the "Public" option is selected (we will make it "Private" after our first deploy):
+Also, please make sure that the "Private" option is selected:

       ![New repository page screenshot](/media/github-2.png)